ntustison/Histograms/Text/stitched.md

 this played a role in determining whether or not to use N4 preprocessing.
-As mentioned, a significant portion of N4 processing involves the deconvolution of the image histogram to sharpen the histogram peaks which decreases the standard deviation of the intensity distribution and can also result in an histogram shift.
+As mentioned, a significant portion of N4 processing involves the deconvolution of the image histogram to sharpen the histogram peaks which decreases the standard deviation of the intensity distribution and can also result in a histogram shift.
 Using the original set of 10 young healthy data with no N4 preprocessing, we created a reference distribution according to [@He:2016aa], which resulted in an approximate distribution of $\mathcal{N}(0.45, 0.24)$.
-This produced 0 voxels being classified as belonging to Cluster 1 (cf Figure \ref{fig:referenceVariance}) because two standard deviations from the mean is less than 0 and Cluster 1 resides in the region below -2 standard deviations.
-However using N4-preprocessed images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published values, $\mathcal{N}(0.52, 0.18)$, reported in [@He:2016aa], resulting in a non-empty set for that cluster.
+This produced 0 voxels being classified as belonging to Cluster 1 (Figure \ref{fig:referenceVariance}) because two standard deviations from the mean is less than 0 and Cluster 1 resides in the region below -2 standard deviations.
+However, using N4-preprocessed images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published values, $\mathcal{N}(0.52, 0.18)$, reported in [@He:2016aa], resulting in a non-empty set for that cluster.
 This is consistent, though, with linear binning which does use N4 bias correction for preprocessing.
-We also mention that the He 2019 Harvard Dataverse images used were preprocessed using N4 [@He:2019aa] which provides a third reason for its use on the University of Virginia image dataset (to maximize cross cohort consistency).
+We also mention that the 2019 Harvard Dataverse images used were preprocessed using N4 [@He:2019aa] which provides a third reason for its use on the University of Virginia image dataset (to maximize cross cohort consistency).
 In the case of the former image set, we did use the previously reported linear binning mean and standard